isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    Subnet IDs must be greater than zero and less than 4294967295.

-The following configuration will assign the specified subnet identifier to a newly configured subnet:
+The following configuration assigns the specified subnet identifier to a newly configured subnet:

 ::